A new era of localization begins with Lokalise AI

 Think of a style guide as your personal rulebook for creating content that’s pitch- and picture-perfect.

-With a style guide, you make sure that anyone who touches your brand, copy, or design will be able to replicate the way your brand or product should sound.
-As well as how content should be formatted, translated, and designed.
+With a style guide, you make sure that anyone who touches your brand, copy, or design will be able to replicate the way your brand or product should sound, as well as how content should be formatted, translated, and designed.
+This includes ensuring that contextual translation is applied, so the meaning and tone are preserved across languages.

 Companies can have different style guides for different content types.
 Even for different languages and regions.
 As many brands past and present have found out (often the hard way), what works in one country won’t necessarily work in another.